-Table 9.45 STAPLE+E Criteria Explanation
+Table 9.48 STAPLE+E Criteria Explanation

-$\alpha$ N.C S - Social Mitigation actions are acceptable to the community if they do not adversely affect a particular segment of the population, do not cause relocation of lower income people, and if they are compatible with the community's social and cultural values.
+S - Social Mitigation actions are acceptable to the community if they do not adversely affect a particular segment of the population, do not cause relocation of lower income people, and if they are compatible with the community's social and cultural values.
 T - Technical Mitigation actions are technically most effective if they provide long-term reduction of losses and have minimal secondary adverse impacts.
-A - Mitigation actions are easier to implement if the jurisdiction has the Administrative necessary staffing and funding.
+A - Mitigation actions are easier to implement if the jurisdiction has the Administrative necessary raffing and funding.
 P - Political Mitigation actions can truly be successful if all stakeholders have been offered. and opportunity to participate in the planning process and if there is public support for the action.
 L - Legal It is critical that the jurisdiction or implementing agency have the legal authority. to implement and enforce a mitigation action.
 E - Economic Budget constraints can significantly deter the implementation of mitigation. actions.
 It is important to evaluate whether an action is cost-effective, as determined by a cost-benefit review, and possible to fund.
-E - Environmental environment, that comply with Federal, State, and local environmental regulations, and that are consistent with the community's environmental goals, have mitigation benefits while being environmentally sound.
-50mis, have intergation concerns white coming environmentary sound.
+E - Environmental Sustainable mitigation actions that do not have an adverse effect on the environment, that comply with Federal, State, and local environmental regulations, and that are consistent with the community's environmental goals, have mitigation benefits while being environmentally sound.

-Table 9.46-9.47 represent non-process actions requiring construction or acquisition related to the goals and objectives set forth in this plan, prioritized by each jurisdiction.
+Table 9.49-9.50 represent non-process actions requiring construction or acquisition related to the goals and objectives set forth in this plan, prioritized by each jurisdiction.
 The table identifies the hazard the action addresses, the action, the action priority, the entity responsible for the action, the potential sources of funding for the action, and to which Community Rating System (CRS) action category each project belongs.

-Table 9.48 represents process actions that, thusly, are of High priority to McCracken County and to its incorporated jurisdiction equally: For example, it is expected that "adopting and enforcing building codes" applies with equally "High" priority to McCracken County and the incorporated City of Paducah.
+Table 9.51 represents process actions that, thusly, are of High priority to McCracken County and to its incorporated jurisdiction equally: For example, it is expected that "adopting and enforcing building codes" applies with equally "High" priority to McCracken County and the incorporated City of Paducah.

-Construction/Non-Process Projects to Be Pursued by Each Jurisdiction:

-Table 9.46 McCracken County, Unincorporated
+Construction/Non-Process Projects to Be Pursued by Each Jurisdiction: Table 9.49 McCracken County, Unincorporated